Protein Oatmeal

 - Mix-ins.
 Like any good bowl of oatmeal, you can flavor it up any way you like.

-Best protein powder for oats
+My protein powder recommendations for oatmeal

-- Casein protein powder.
+Casein protein powder.
 This protein provides the thickest texture.
 If you add casein protein, you will need to add an extra 1/2-1 cup of liquid to compensate for it.

-- Brown rice protein powder.
+Brown rice protein powder.
 Vegan and gluten-free protein powder.
 It’s thick and mixes well, and can come in a variety of flavors.
-Be wary though, some brands can have an ‘earthy’ texture, meaning it can have a quite distinct taste.
+Be wary, though; some brands can have an ‘earthy’ texture, meaning it can have quite a distinct taste.
 Stick to vanilla, chocolate, or plain varieties.

-- Whey protein powder.
+Whey protein powder.
 While not as thick as the other two kinds of powder, whey is easy to find at any grocery store and has minimal ingredients.

 How to make protein oatmeal